BroGrammerStastic/Coding-Interview-Questions/Item-Map/README.md

 `c = 2 * atan2( sqrt(a), sqrt(1-a) )`
 `distance = R * c (where R is the radius of the Earth)`

-Note that this pseudo-code assumes the latitude and longitude are in *radians*, whereas your class stores them in degrees, so you will need to convert them to radians first.  `cos`, `sin` and the other trignometric functions can be obtained by putting `#include <cmath>` at the top of Item.h.
+Note that this pseudo-code assumes the latitude and longitude are in *radians*, whereas your class stores them in degrees, so you will need to convert them to radians first.  `cos`, `sin` and the other trigonometric functions can be obtained by putting `#include <cmath>` at the top of Item.h.
 You should assume `R`, the radius of the earth in metres, is 6373000.

 To test your code, you can use ItemTest.cpp.
 To compile to an executable `ItemTest`, run: